XuehaiPan/Dev-Setup/README.md

 ### Upgrade Packages

-The script will create a shell script `upgrade_packages.sh` at your home directory.
+The script will create a shell script named `upgrade_packages.sh` at your home directory.
 You can upgrade your packages just by running:

 ```shell
 zsh ~/upgrade_packages.sh